UBCEnvision/UBCEnvision.github.io/_pages/about.md

 </ul>

 ## Projects
-We have several active projects for 2017-2018: Chem-E-Car, Algae Biofuels, Flow Cell and CHBeer.
-Find out more about what we are working on for the upcoming 2018-2019 year:
+We have several active projects for 2019-2020: Chem-E-Car, Algae Biofuels, AgroBot and BIoT.
+Click below to find more information about what we are working on:

 <ul class="actions">
 	<li><a href="/projects/" class="button medium wide">Projects</a></li>